 Domestic violence is automatic grounds for an emergency modification of a Rule 69 Agreement.
 In the modification hearing, one parent must prove the other committed domestic violence.
 The responding parent must then establish that continued parenting time would not be contrary to the best interest of the child.

 Otherwise, the court will restrict, reduce, or eliminate parenting time to protect the child.

 A Rule 69 Agreement is a binding court order.
 Any failure to comply with the terms of such an agreement may result in a contempt of court charge, fines, jail time, and additional attorney fees.

 Repeated violation of a Rule 69 Agreement can have a negative impact on child custody and parenting time.

 If you would like more information about how to negotiate a Rule 69 Agreement with your spouse or the chances of a Rule 69 Agreement modification, contact a Chandler divorce attorney at Wilson-Goodman Law Group, PLLC.
-Our experienced attorneys will meet with you to discuss the effects of Arizona’s family laws, including Rule 69, on your specific issues.
+Our experienced family law attorneys will meet with you to discuss the effects of Arizona’s family laws, including Rule 69, on your specific issues.